Weakly Supervised Pneumonia Localization from Chest X-Rays Using Deep Neural Network and Grad-CAM Explanations: Experiments

+Quantitative localization results are summarized in TABLE~\ref{tab:localization_metrics}.
+MobileNet-V3 achieves stable lung-focused attention for pneumonia cases, with a Lung Attention Ratio (LAR) of $0.693$ with deviation of $0.072$ for Bacterial Pneumonia, indicating low variance and consistent localization behavior.
+In contrast, ViT-B/16 exhibits clearer discrimination between Normal and Bacterial Pneumonia samples, with a substantially lower LAR for Normal images $0.172$ with deviation of $0.038$ and higher LAR for Bacterial Pneumonia $0.605$.
+However, its separation for Viral Pneumonia is less pronounced $0.381$ with deviation of $\pm 0.096$, reflecting broader and more diffuse attention patterns associated with global self-attention.

-Overall, the Grad-CAM overlays demonstrate that the proposed models predominantly attend to clinically meaningful lung regions, most convincingly MobileNet-V2, reinforcing the interpretability and potential for trustworthy AI assisted pneumonia screening.
+Overall, the combined qualitative and quantitative analyses demonstrate that the proposed models predominantly attend to clinically meaningful lung regions.
+In particular, MobileNet-V3 achieves a favorable balance between localization stability, interpretability, and computational efficiency, reinforcing its potential for trustworthy and deployable AI-assisted pneumonia screening.